ballerina-platform/module-ballerina-kubernetes/kubernetes-extension-annotations/src/kubernetes/Module.md

 ## Module Overview

 This module offers an annotation based Kubernetes extension implementation for Ballerina.

-- For more information on the deployment, see the [Kubernetes Deployment Guide](/swan-lake/learn/deployment/kubernetes/).
-- For examples on the usage of the operations, see the [AWS Lambda Deployment Example](/swan-lake/learn/by-example/kubernetes-deployment.html).
+For examples on the usage of the operations, see the [Kubernetes Deployment Example](/swan-lake/learn/by-example/kubernetes-deployment.html).

 ### Annotation Usage Sample: